Fred Shabel: Early life

-Frederick A. Shabel was born in Brooklyn, New York, on March 20, 1932.
+Frederick A. Shabel was born in Brooklyn, New York, or Richmond Hill, New York, on March 20, 1932.
 He moved to Union City, New Jersey, at a young age and attended Union Hill High School.
 He earned all-state honors playing on Union Hill's basketball team.

-Shabel matriculated to Duke University, where he played on the men's basketball team from 1952 to 1954.
+Shabel matriculated to Duke University, where he played on the men's basketball team from 1951 to 1954.
 The Hartford Courant described him as the back-up man to Dick Groat.

 Shabel then served in the U.S. Air Force from 1954 to 1956, and was a First Lieutenant at the time of his discharge.
 He served for the Ninth Air Force based out of Shaw Air Force Base in Sumter, South Carolina.
 He was a player-coach for the Shaw AFB basketball team which won its district and earned second place in the World Wide Air Force Championships.

 Coaching career

 After his playing career, Shabel served as an assistant coach for Duke from 1957 to 1963.

 While at Duke, Shabel received an offer to coach Rutgers and nearly accepted, but ultimately "got cold feet and withdrew".
-Shortly thereafter, the head coach position opened with the Connecticut Huskies when Hugh Greer passed away on January 14, 1963.
+Shortly thereafter, the head coach position opened with the Connecticut Huskies when Hugh Greer died on January 14, 1963.
 Shabel says he talked over the decision with Duke head coach Vic Bubas, who told him, "You can win 17 games there and it's the Yankee Conference, not the ACC."
 On April 1, 1963, Shabel was publicly announced as UConn's new coach.

 Across Shabel's four seasons at Connecticut, he held a 72–29 record for a 71.3% win percentage.
 He led Connecticut to four Yankee Conference regular season titles and three NCAA tournament berths.
 In the 1964–65 season, the Huskies went 23–2 in the regular season, tying the school record.